smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Our Wives Under the Sea** by Julia Armfield and **The Ocean at the End of the Lane** by Neil Gaiman, each read 13 times

 **TOTAL**: 890 books read, with 436 unique titles.
+749 books were claimed to qualify for hard mode.
 303 books were used only once for this square.
 Skipped 27 times.
 Substituted 12 times.